 1. Run a report on your previous year of travel spend

 A reputable Travel Management Company (TMC) will have a reporting functionality in place for this.
-For example, FCM’s exclusive reporting and budgeting capabilities help organisations gain optimal visibility of their travel spend and greater control travel expenditure to meet their overarching business needs.
-FCM customers can gain valuable insights by uploading their current travel budget for divisions, departments or cost-centres and then comparing those against actual travel spend.
+For example FCM’s exclusive reporting and budgeting capabilities help organizations gain optimal visibility of their travel spend and greater control travel expenditure to meet their overarching business needs.

 2. Get your travel policy sorted